 Technology was at the forefront of everything at the turn of the century.
 All of a sudden people were talking about MP3 players and iPods, and all your favorite music is available on one device, not 100 disks strewn through your car.
 This was the beginning of the end for CDs and CD Players.

-That’s not to say that car manufacturer suddenly got rid of CD players.
+That’s not to say that car manufacturers suddenly got rid of CD players.
 In fact, many cars still had multi-function audio, including cassette players until 2010.

 Manufacturers are very slow to follow fads or trends.
 The technology could be superseded by something else just as quickly and then their car designs are out of date before they even get going.
 It has taken a long time for CDs to be removed from cars and even in 2021, there are several that still offer the option of a CD player.